Jeff Lemler, Funeral Director / Owner & Certified Funeral Celebrant

 Howard was a longtime member of the First United Methodist Church in Bluffton, where he faithfully served on many committees.

 Ryan Potts, Director of Special Operations

 Ryan Potts brings a long history of providing excellence to families at a difficult time.

 Brian Steffen, Monument Specialist

-Brian is a graduate of Ivy Tech with an Associates Degree in Buisness Management and Buisness Marketing.
-Brian was hired by Thoma/Rich to maintain and manage the Momument Center/Bluffton Cemeteries, Inc. Brian enjoys leisure time activities like bike riding, basketball, jogging, walks with his wife, and is a member of the Apostolic Christian Chuch.
+Brian is a graduate of Ivy Tech with an Associates Degree in Business Management and Business Marketing.
+Brian was hired by Thoma/Rich to maintain and manage the Monument Center and Bluffton Cemeteries, Inc. Brian enjoys leisure time activities like bike riding, basketball, jogging, walks with his wife, and is a member of the Apostolic Christian Chuch.